Unity Through Diversity

 So, whatever our students' racial/ethnic heritage, Messiah has programs to help them find their niche on campus.
 The following staff and programs are dedicated to promoting diversity and unity on campus.

-The Office of Multicultural and International Student Programs (MISP) at Messiah College supports the institution's overall mission of reconciliation in church and society based on the life of Christ.
+The Office of Multicultural Programs at Messiah College supports the institution's overall mission of reconciliation in church and society based on the life of Christ.
 They provide tangible ways for faculty, students and staff of every racial/ethnic background to constructively, thoughtfully and compassionately address issues of reconciliation and the establishment of a more welcoming and inclusive campus culture for all people.

 Apart from organizing the celebration of Martin Luther King, Jr. Week, as well as all the ethnic heritage months, MISP serves as resource for students from underrepresented racial/ethnic backgrounds, international students, missionary kids and third culture kids.
-The Director of Multicultural and International Student Programs serves an advisor for the Multicultural Council, and the AMIGO Scholarship & Program, as well as an advisor to the following student groups:
+The Director of the Office of Multicultural Programs serves an advisor for the Multicultural Council, and the AMIGO Scholarship & Program, as well as an advisor to the following student groups:

 African Students Union